Adib Shishakli: Foreign relations

-Downfall
+Downfall and death

 Shishakli also had arrested a lot of active officers in the Syrian Army, including the young Adnan al-Malki, a prominent Baathist.
 The largest anti-Shishakli conference had been held in Atassi's home in Homs.
-Leading the anti-Shishakli movement were former President Atassi and the veteran Druze leader Sultan al-Atrash.
-Shishakli had responded by arresting Atassi and Atrash's sons, Adnan and Mansur (both of whom were ranking politicians in Syria).
+Leading the anti-Shishakli movement were Atassi and the veteran Druze leader Sultan al-Atrash.
+Shishakli had responded by arresting Atassi's son Adnan and Atrash's son Mansur (both of whom were ranking politicians in Syria).

-Growing discontent eventually led to another coup, in which Shishakli was overthrown in February 1954.
-The plotters included members of the Syrian Communist Party, Druze officers, and Ba'ath Party members.
-It may have had Iraqi backing.
+Growing discontent eventually led to another coup on 23 February 1954 which overthrew Shishakli.
+The coup was led by Hashem al-Atassi and military officers from his family and veteran Druze leader Sultan al-Atrash as well as Druze officers, the Syrian Communist Party and Ba'ath Party members.

 When the insurgency reached its peak, Shishakli backed down, refusing to drag Syria into civil war.
 He fled to Lebanon, but when the Druze leader Kamal Jumblat threatened to have him killed, he fled to Brazil.
 Prior to the union between Syria and Egypt in 1958, Shishakli toyed with the idea of returning to Syria to launch a coup d'état, using funds provided by Iraq.
 The coup was foiled by Syrian intelligence and Shishakli was sentenced to death in absentia.

 On 27 September 1964, Shishakli was assassinated in Ceres, Brazil by Nawaf Ghazaleh, a Syrian Druze who sought revenge for his parents who had died leaving him an orphan during the bombardment of Jabal Druze.

-One of his grandsons, Adib Ihsan Shishakly, is a member of the Syrian Opposition.